sftcd/openssl/esnistuff/design.md

 ClientHello extension when connecting to the IP address that goes with the name.

+The -03 draft changes the ESNIKeys RR to use a new RRTYPE and adds some IP address handling.

 ## Our Goals

-- Provide Callum with a cool final year project:-)
-- Amuse Stephen
-- Do the above in a way that's helpful to the OpenSSL project
+- Implement ESNI in a way that's helpful to the OpenSSL project
 - Help the standardisation process in the IETF
 - Allow other folks to play with ESNI
 - Help make ESNI more widely available/usable